-Table 2.6: Consistency of the Project with relevant Ongoing Government Programs andMissions
+Table 2.6: Consistency of the Project with relevant Ongoing Government Programs and Missions

 S.N.
-Central and State Responsible Agency Project Component consistent with the Policy Government Policy 1 XII Five Year Plan The following strategies indicated under XII Five Year Plan are aligned with the project objectives and interventions: 1.
+Central and State Responsible Agency Project Component consistent with the Policy Government Policy 1 XII Five Year Plan Planning Commission The following strategies indicated under XII Five Year Plan are Government of India aligned with the project objectives and interventions: 1.
 Increase the forest and tree cover to 33% of the geographical area of the country (Afforestation and Regeneration of degraded Forests) 2.
-Conservation of the existing forests, wildlife and water resources and survey of various areas for identification of new species (Protection of Forests, Conservation of rivers, Biodiversity Conservation, Conservation of Wetlands, Wildlife Conservation, Conservation of resources in the ecosensitive zone.
+Conservation of the existing forests, wildlife and water resources and survey of various areas for identification of new species (Protection of Forests, Conservation of rivers, Biodiversity Conservation, Conservation of Wetlands, Wildlife Conservation, Conservation of resources in the eco- sensitive zone.
 3. Capacity building, training and research in classical and molecular taxonomy) 4.
-Wildlife conservation, preservation, protection planning, research, education, training and awareness; 5.
-Networking of Government agencies and institutions-a) Ministry of Environment and Forests and Ministries/Departments of the Government of India b) Ministry of Forests and Environment and All States/UTs Governments.
+Wildlife conservation, preservation, protection planning, research, education, training and awareness; Networking of Government agencies and institutions- a) Ministry of Environment and Forests and Ministries/Departments of the Government of India b) Ministry of Forests and Environment and All States/ UTs Governments.

-c) Citizens/ Organisations/ Institutions/ NGOs / Universities/ Research Institutions/Industries etc. Strategy on Climate Change and promoting Sustainable Development 2.
-National Action Ministry of The Climate Change Division of MoEF&CC is India's nodal Plan on Climate Environment, Forests & Climate Change agency for climate change cooperation and global negotiations.
-Change (NAPCC) June 2008. & Climate Change (MoEF&CC), It is also the nodal unit for coordinating NAPCC 00110 2000.
-Government of India The National Action Plan on climate change identifies measures that promote our development objectives while also yielding co-benefits for addressing climate change effectively.
+c) Citizens/ Organisations/ Institutions/ NGOs / Universities/ Research Institutions/Industries etc. 6.
+Strategy on Climate Change and promoting Sustainable Development 2.
+National Action Ministry of The Climate Change Division of MoEF&CC is India's nodal Plan on Climate Environment, Forests agency for climate change cooperation and global negotiations.
+Change (NAPCC) & Climate Change It is also the nodal unit for coordinating NAPCC June 2008.
+(MoEF&CC), Government of India The National Action Plan on climate change identifies measures that promote our development objectives while also yielding co-benefits for addressing climate change effectively.
 It outlines a number of steps to simultaneously advance India's development and climate change-related objectives of adaptation and mitigation.
 In all 8 National Missions have been launched.
-The project is aligned mainly with National Mission for Sustainable Agriculture, National Mission for a Green India, National Water 2 State Action Dian Madhua Dradaah Stata Mission as well as National Solar Mission.
-3 State Action Plan for Climate Madhya Pradesh State Forest and Key Strategies aligned with project objectives and interventions as indicated under Madhya Pradesh issued by SAPCC are Change Environment Ministry given below: 1.
-Develop Forest Management (Working) Plans based on the different forest types in view of Climate Change 2.
+The project is aligned mainly with National Mission for Sustainable Agriculture, National Mission for a Green India, National Water Mission as well as National Solar Mission.
+3 State Action Plan Madhya Pradesh State Key Strategies aligned with project objectives and interventions for Climate Forest and as indicated under Madhya Pradesh issued by SAPCC are Change Environment Ministry given below: Develop Forest Management (Working) Plans based on the different forest types in view of Climate Change 2.
 Enhance forest conservation, Afforestation (with special emphasis on Compensatory Afforestation) and Reforestation activities through viable models 3.
 Prioritize soil and water conservation measures as part of SFM practices 4.
-Reduce over-dependence on forests for energy by alternate energy sources Strengthen forest fire management mechanism throughout the year Create corridors for species migration 7.
-Support and develop market linkages for forest based livelihood opportunities Impetus to Climate Change relevant research and development 9.
-Study on impacts of Climate Change on MP forests 10.
-Create awareness about CC impacts on MP's forest types Key Strategies for Agriculture Sector in Madhya Pradesh SAPCC include the following:
+Reduce over-dependence on forests for energy by alternate energy sources 5.
+Strengthen forest fire management mechanism throughout the year Create corridors for species migration 7.
+Support and develop market linkages for forest based livelihood opportunities Impetus to Climate Change relevant research and development Study on impacts of Climate Change on MP forests Create awareness about CC impacts on MP's forest types Key Strategies for Agriculture Sector in Madhya Pradesh SAPCC include the following: